KevinShindel/Redis/src/redis_vector_db/VectorUseCases.md

   {
       "author": "Martha Wells",
       "id": "43",
-      "description": "My risk-assessment module predicts a 53 percent chance of a human-on-human massacre before the end of the contract."
+      "description": "My risk-assessment module predicts a 53 percent chance of a human-on-human massacre before the end of the contract.
 A short story published in Wired.com magazine on December 17, 2018.", "editions": [
         "english"
       ],